 Once upon a time, there was a land, highly fertile and surrounded by tall mountains of the Himalayas, which was undiscovered until a farmer lost his yak and went searching for it.
 He found his yak grazing on the well-grown green grass in that land.
 Having found this new meadow for his cattle, he started living there with his family.

 He later invited other members of his community to settle down there, grow food, and raise livestock.
 And that’s how a new village called Demul was born.
 Keen to visit this remote village in Spiti valley?
 Read on and find out more about its treasures.

 Demul is popular among the hikers who plan the homestay trek from Kibber to Langza to Demul villages via Komic.

 About Demul Village – Spiti Valley

 Demul is a village with a little over fifty houses, which is big enough by Spitian standards.
 It personifies solitude, simplicity, and remoteness in this middle land of Spiti.
 The village has a very well organized system of homestays in Spiti which ensures equitable and consistent livelihood for all of its residents.

 The folklore says it was named after the female yak (Demo) in the story I mentioned above.
-More than two hundred years old, Demul village is an example of a strong community-based enterprise which supports sustainable tourism and brings sustenance to locals.
+More than two hundred years old, Demul village is an example of a strong community-based enterprise that supports sustainable tourism and brings sustenance to locals.
 Flat roofed mud houses and green pastures make up most of the village.

-This high altitude village thrives at an altitude of 14,170 feet at a trans-Himalayan valley in Spiti region.
+This high altitude village thrives at an altitude of 14,170 feet at a trans-Himalayan valley in the Spiti region.
 Demul is around 32 kilometers eastward from the town of Kaza.